Real de Catorce

-Real de Catorce (/es/; meaning: Real [a unit of currency] of Fourteen), often shortened to Real, is a village in the Mexican state of San Luis Potosí and the seat of the municipality of Catorce.
+Real de Catorce (/es/; lit.
+'Real of Fourteen'), often shortened to Real, is a village in the Mexican state of San Luis Potosí and the seat of the municipality of Catorce.
 It is located 160 mi north of the city of San Luis Potosí, and currently has a full-time population of under 1,000 residents.
 This 'ghost-town' in the high and dry expanses of northern San Luis Potosí state was once a thriving silver mining settlement.
 Real de Catorce has long been a pilgrimage site for both local Catholics and Huichol shamanists, and is now being discovered by international tourists drawn by the desert ambience and reputed spiritual energy.